Independent Air Flight 1851: Accident

 At 13:56:47, when flight 1851 was performing a descent to the airfield and passing 6705 m, the controller dispatched: "Independent Air one eight five one roger you're cleared to three thousand feet on QNH one zero two seven and ah runway will be one niner."
 The controller made a major error during this transmission.
-He had reported to the crew about the reduced pressure of 1027 hPa, when it was actually 1018.7, (rounded 1018), which is 9 hPa lower.
+He had reported to the crew the pressure of 1027 hPa, when it was actually 1018.7, (rounded 1018), which is 9 hPa lower.
 The instructor noticed this and wanted to transmit the correct information to the crew, but he was distracted by a phone call.
 Also, the crew members themselves failed to notice the transfer of high pressure, which 12 minutes earlier was much lower.
 This could have been facilitated by the presence of a flight attendant in the cockpit, whose voice was recorded by the Cockpit Voice Recorder (CVR) at 13:48:30 and at 14:04:09.